vhamelbravo/shawnchand/README.md

 Tech used: React, TailwindCSS

-This is a fairly complex site, specially considering it had to be built from scratch to match the specific aesthetic the client was looking for, there are multiple
+This is a fairly complex site, specially considering it had to be built from scratch to match the specific aesthetic the client was looking for, there are multiple features like a modal pop-up for the portfolio, and Conently's API implementation that allows the client to post new blogs, the site is also responsive for different screen sizes.

-(optional)

-You don't have to include this section but interviewers love that you can not only deliver a final product that looks great but also functions efficiently.
-Did you write something then refactor it later and the result was 5x faster than the original implementation?
-Did you cache your assets?
-Things that you write in this section are GREAT to bring up in interviews and you can use this section as reference when studying for technical interviews!
-Lessons Learned:
+# Lessons Learned:

-No matter what your experience level, being an engineer means continuously learning.
-Every time you build something you always have those whoa this is awesome or fuck yeah I did it! moments.
-This is where you should share those moments!
-Recruiters and interviewers love to see that you're self-aware and passionate about growing.
+This is the first site i ever did using React.js, which was definitely a struggle to grasp at the beginning, however once i managed to understand it, i managed to speed up and optimize the process a lot more, which was crucial for such a large scale project, this is also my first time designing a site completely from scratch, so i had to review my design and CSS knowledge, and it was an extremely useful experience considering it used to be one of my main weak points as a developer